brendanhasz/probflow/docs/example_gan.rst

     D.fit(x, callbacks=[train_g])

-TODO: talk about how you need to use lambda functions (in the "G.D = lambda..." block) instead of just assigning the opposite net to be an attribute, otherwise one net will update the gradients of the *other* network w.r.t. the first net's loss.
-This is because pf.Modules recursively search a module's attributes for pf.Modules and update the parameters therein.
-But it doesn't look in lambda functions!
+Note that we use lambda functions instead of simply assigning the opposite net as an attribute of the each model instance.
+This is because ProbFlow recursively searches a model instance's attributes for :class:`.Module`s and :class:`.Parameter`s, and optimizes all found parameters with respect to the loss.
+However, we don't want the discriminator's parameters updated with the the generator's loss, or vice versa!
+ProbFlow even looks for parameters in attributes which are lists and dictionaries, but it doesn't look in lambda functions, so we can "hide" the parameters of one model from the other that way, while still allowing each model to `__call__` the other.